 The Natural History Museum is replacing Dippy the Diplodocus with the real skeleton of an 83 foot blue whale.

 Hintze Hall in the Natural History Museum has been the place that many of us Londoners get the most nostalgic about.
-It’s been the backdrop to many a school trip and summer’s day out but it’s always been the giant dinosaur that’s kept us coming back.
+It’s been the backdrop to many a school trip and summer’s day out, but it’s always been the giant dinosaur that’s kept us coming back.
 (Find more brilliant museums in London.)

 Well say bye to Dippy (that was the dinosaur’s name by the way) as there’s a new beast on the block.
 Named as the largest animal on Earth, the blue whale weighs a whopping 4.5 tonnes and will take position in the hall from as soon as summer this year.